marinadunn/SHIFT-STAC-demo/README.md

 -`demo.ipynb`: tutorial Jupyter notebook

--`catalog.json`: copy JSON of the SBG-SHIFT STAC Catalog

 ## Download Repo

 To download the repo, open Terminal and make sure you are in the desired working directory, then run: